dotnet/docs/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-read-from-fixed-width-text-files.md

 ---
-title: "How to: read from fixed-width text Files in Visual Basic" ms.date: 07/20/2015
+title: "How to: Read from fixed-width text Files in Visual Basic" ms.date: 07/20/2015
 helpviewer_keywords:
   - "fixed-width text file"